GoHypernet/Galileo-Mission-Frameworks/README.md

 This framework has the following environment variables:

+1. VERSION
-1. VERSION - The version of the SWMM engine you want to run (i.e. VERSION = '5.1.011').
+	- Options (The version of the SWMM engine you want to run)
+  		- 5.1.009
+      - 5.1.010
+      - 5.1.011
+      - 5.1.012
+      - 5.1.013
+      - 5.1.014
+      - 5.1.015
+2. SWMMFILE
+	- Options:
-2. SWMMFILE - The name of the input file without the file extension (i.e. SWMMFILE = 'Example9').
+    - The name of the input file without the file extension. (i.e. SWMMFILE = 'Example9')
+3. RETURNINPUT
+	- Options:
-3. RETURNINPUT - A boolean determining whether to return the input files in the results payload, default is 1 for yes.
+    - A boolean determining whether to return the input files in the results payload, default is 1 for yes.

 The working directory of the container runtime is C:\User\Public\SWMM.
 Input files should be placed in this directory for them to be detected by the startup script.
 Results will also be available in this folder after completion.